dotnet/corefx/Documentation/building/windows-instructions.md

 debug engine is a VS 2015 component.

 * If the Xamarin PCL profiles are installed, the build will fail due to [issue #449](https://github.com/dotnet/corefx/issues/449).
 A possible workaround is listed [in the issue](https://github.com/dotnet/corefx/issues/449#issuecomment-95117040) itself.

+* If your build fails with "[...].dll - Access is denied" errors, it might be because Visual Studio/MSBuild is locking these files.
+Try shutting down `VBCSCompiler.exe`, `devenv.exe` and `MSBuild.exe` from the task manager before building again.